 Most kids will intuitively use their feet to stop while using the balance bike, at least while they’re getting started.
 Once your little one gets faster they’ll need to start using their brakes.
 It’s best to teach them to use the rear brake first, then also using the front brake as they get more confident.
 You may wish to run alongside them with your hand on their back in case they need to stop.

 Balance is normally mastered quite quickly but the nuances of pedalling and braking can take longer.
-If your child is reluctant to start riding it’s best to put the bike back in the shed for a few weeks until they’re ready.
-Fitting some jazzy accessories like colored bells or stickers could help entice your child to get on their bike.
+If your child is reluctant to start riding it’s best to put the bike back in the garage for a few days and try again when they’re ready.
+Adding some jazzy accessories like colored bells or stickers could help entice your child to get on their bike.

 Your child will try and copy whatever you do so try to let them see you riding bike as much as possible.
 If they have a brother or sister who rides a bike then all the better as you can then go out and ride as a family, and that’s what it’s all about!